-More personalised services that support individuals’ well-being might give a clear purpose for measurement and data sharing in the future.
+More personalised services that support individuals’ well-being might give a clear purpose for measurement and data sharing Data sharing Transfer of data between two or more parties.
+Open term page Data sharing in the future.
 Co-operation is required from companies and public-sector organisations to create more targeted, data-based services in the future.
 The more transparent sharing of data with an individual’s consent opens up an ethical innovation path that protects individuals’ privacy.

 Sitra is building a fairer future for data use

-IHAN, Sitra’s fair data economy project, is looking for a new cure for the challenges associated with the current data-use business models.
+IHAN, Sitra’s fair data economy Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
+Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy.
+Open term page Fair data economy project, is looking for a new cure for the challenges associated with the current data-use business models.
 Particular goals include improving the competitiveness of European companies by creating a more level data market playing field for large and small companies and increasing the transparency of the use of data about individuals.
 The project especially seeks to ensure that both individuals and companies have the right and the tools to decide on the collection and use of their data.

 Further information about the Wearables survey